logzio/logz-docs/_source/_includes/log-shipping/multiline-logs-filebeat.md

 You can overcome this behavior by configuring Filebeat to meet your needs.

-### Example for using an explicit configuration to concatenate multiline logs
+### Example of an explicit configuration for concatenating multiline logs

 To add an explicit configuration to your Filebeat, edit your `filebeat.yml` file in a text editor and make the appropriate changes under the `filebeat.input` section.